Step 5: Enhancing Tank State Display by Subscribing to Sensor Information Topics¶

 }

-bodyShakeDuration is the duration of the animation.
-Here, it is set to 0.5 seconds.
+bodyShakeDuration is the animation duration, set to 0.5 seconds here.

-Next, the timer is checked to see if it is running or not.
-If the timer’s isActive function returns true, then the timer is active and the animation is currently running, so it will continue.
+Next, we check if the timer is running.
+If the timer’s isActive function returns true, the timer is active and animation is currently running, so we let it continue.

-If the isActive function returns false, the timer is not running yet, and the timer’s start function is executed to activate the timer.
-At that time, the bodyPosition, which stores the center position of the vibration, is initialized with the current model position, and the random number object used to determine the relative position of the vibration is also initialized.
-The random number object is configured to return a double type value in the range of -0.02 to 0.02.
+If isActive returns false, the timer isn’t running yet, so we execute the timer’s start function to activate it.
+At this point, we initialize bodyPosition (which stores the vibration center position) with the current model position, and also initialize the random number object used to determine relative vibration positions.
+The random number object is configured to return double values between -0.02 and 0.02.

 void onBodyShakeTimerTimeout()